quantike/quantike/README.md

 - 👋 Hi, I’m @isaac-chasse
 - 👀 I’m interested in Quantitative Trading, Machine Learning, and Algorithmic Trading
 - 🌱 I’m currently learning Rust and Low-Latency Trading Techniques
-- 📫 How to reach me isaac.chasse@valkyrie.ai
+- 📫 How to reach me ike.chasse@gmail.com

 <!---
 isaac-chasse/isaac-chasse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.